Giovanna8/programmingNotes/gitNotes.markdown

 ### Use in an emergency

-Very rare that you'll have to use this, only use it on your own repositories, and before doing this check to see if you have the latest upstream, and if your branch will merge.
+Very rare that you'll have to use this, only use it on your own repositories.
+I recommend not using this and figuring out what merge conflicts there are.

 `git push origin --all --force`